hokkaidobest/Automation_Test_Side_Project/week_1/part-2/Python_List_Dict.md

 ```

 ## Assignment 3: Algorithm Practice (Advanced Optional)
-We created a function in Assignment 3 which can find the position of the target number  inside an array of numbers.
+We created a function in Assignment 3 in week 1 part 1 which can find the position of the target number  inside an array of numbers.

 Actually, if the array was Sorted already, there is a beautiful algorithm called **Binary Search** which can do this job efficiently.

 You can try to look up these keywords and learn the concept behind this algorithm and write the code by yourself.

 For simplicity, you can assume that there are no duplicate numbers in the given array.
 It  could be a bit of a challenge if you haven’t learned any algorithm before.

 ```python